 Citronella ants get their name from the odor that happens when someone crushes one of the workers.
+They give off a string lemon smell.
 Many scientists call them “larger yellow ants” or Acanthomyops interjectus (Mayr).

 There are other species of Acanthomyops ants in the United States.
 They are also called yellow ants because of their color.
-In some places, they are called “moisture ants”
+In some places, they are called “moisture ants”.

 Citronella ants make their nest in the ground.
 As they dig the galleries, they pile the soil up on the surface.
 When they nest under shrubs or ground-covering plants, the mounds of soil are not visible.

 Citronella ants become pests when they make their nest under a concrete slab that is part of a home – patio, garage, basement, or a slab floor.
 While the ants dig their tunnels, they often push the soil up through cracks in the slab floor.
 Homeowners usually get upset when they see these piles of dirt growing on the floor.
 It is especially frustrating when the dirt piles keep coming back, even after they are cleaned up.

 The moisture problem should be corrected at the same time.
 If winged ants swarm inside the house, remove them with a vacuum cleaner.
 Take the vacuum bag outside and dispose of it in the garbage.